-This relates to Tier 1 Entrepreneur ILR requirements and guidance for settlement under route.
+This relates to Tier 1 Entrepreneur ILR requirements and guidance for settlement under the route.
 A Tier 1 entrepreneur migrant can apply for Indefinite Leave to Remain (ILR) after spending 5 years lawfully in the UK.
 However, the applicant must not remain absent from the UK for more than 180 days in any of the five consecutive 12 month periods preceding the date of the application for leave to remain.
 Moreover, the Tier 1 entrepreneur migrants can also apply for accelerated settlement in the UK after 3 years continuous residence if their business has either created at least 10 new full-time jobs or an income of at least £5 million.
+Accordingly, the post provides Tier 1 entrepreneur ILR guidance on the following topics:

-Tier 1 Entrepreneur ILR Requirements and Guidance for Settlement
+- Tier 1 Entrepreneur ILR and 3-Year Accelerated Settlement

 For applying Tier 1 entrepreneur ILR an applicant needs to score 75 points i.e. 20 points each for investment funds, business activity and job creation.
 And also 15 points for continuous 5 years in the UK or 3 years under the Tier 1 Entrepreneur Accelerated Settlement.
 Moreover, the Tier 1 entrepreneur ILR applicants need to pass the genuine entrepreneur test.
 Accordingly, an applicant needs to satisfy during the assessment process that he/she has: